RS-256/taichi-carpet/README.md

 - Default value: `false`
 - Categories: `SURVIVAL`, `PROTOCOL`, `TAICHI`

+### optimizedHypot
+Changes MathHelper.hypot to a faster implementation.
+It gives nearly perfectly accurate results Currently only effect chunks blending so will likely be unnoticeable.
+It is ~1.6x faster recommended that you set this on permanently, and restart the server for best results
+- Type: `boolean`
+- Default value: `false`
+- Categories: `OPTIMIZATION`, `TAICHI`

+### optimizedRounding
+Changes Math.round to a faster implementation.
+Although it does not give the exact same results This does not affect many things and will most likely be unnoticeable.
+It is ~1.28x faster
+- Type: `boolean`
+- Default value: `false`
+- Categories: `OPTIMIZATION`, `TAICHI`

+### optimizedFurnaces
+This mod does a few things relating to the vanilla furnace, blast furnace, and smoker so that they run faster during their update method, improving TPS.
+- Type: `boolean`
+- Default value: `false`
+- Categories: `OPTIMIZATION`, `TAICHI`

 ### defaultOpLevel
 set OP-permission when join to server
 - Type: `int`